2004 Pitcairn Islands sexual assault trial: Historical background

 The remoteness of Pitcairn (which lies about halfway between New Zealand and Peru) had shielded the tiny population (47 in 2004) from outside scrutiny.
 The islanders had for many decades tolerated what others classify as sexual promiscuity, even among the very young, claimed to be in line with traditional values of their Polynesian ancestors.
 This included a corresponding tacit acceptance of behaviour which in the UK would be considered child sexual abuse.
 Three cases of imprisonment for sex with underage girls were reported in the 1950s.

-In 1999 Gail Cox, a police officer from Kent, UK serving a temporary assignment on Pitcairn, began uncovering allegations of sexual abuse.
+In 1999 Gail Cox, a police officer from Kent, England, serving a temporary assignment on Pitcairn, began uncovering allegations of sexual abuse.
 When a 15-year-old girl decided to press rape charges in 1999, criminal proceedings (code-named "Operation Unique") were set in motion.
 The charges include 21 counts of rape, 41 of indecent assault, and two of gross indecency with a child under 14.
 Over the following two years, police officers in Australia, New Zealand, and the United Kingdom interviewed every woman who had lived on Pitcairn in the past 20 years, as well as all of the accused men.
 Pitcairn Public Prosecutor Simon Moore (an Auckland Crown Solicitor who was the first lawyer appointed to the position by the British government for the purposes of the investigation) held the file.

 Australian Seventh-day Adventist pastor Neville Tosen, who spent two years on Pitcairn around the turn of the millennium, said that on his arrival, he had been taken aback by the conduct of the children.
 But he had not immediately realised what was happening.
 "I noticed worrying signs such as inexplicable mood swings," he said.
 "It took me three months to realise they were being abused."
 Tosen tried to bring the matter before the Island Council (the legislative body which doubles as the island's court), but was rebuffed, and told "the age of consent has always been twelve and it doesn't hurt them."